 There were also issues with the layout of some of the rooms.11.
 Creating the master suite.

 The most obvious one was the hallway to the second floor master bedroom.
 At a diagonal to the rest of the house, the walls were lined with accordion doors to the master closets on either side of the hallway.
 This presented a few problems.
-First, the diagonals created inefficient closets and limited hanging space and second, if the doors were left open, getting through to the bedroom became a challenge.
+First, the diagonals created inefficient closets and limited hanging space and second, if the doors were left open, passing by to the bedroom became a challenge.